cseas/cs101/README.md

 ## cs101
 Awesome collection of some of the best resources online to welcome fresher college students to the world of Computer Science.
 Contributions are whole-heartedly welcome.

-The guide contains the following resources:
+The guide contains the following sections:
 * [Absolute Beginners](#absolute-beginners)
 * [Kickstart](#kickstart)
 * [Competitive Coding](#competitive-coding)